wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 The template code above performs two key tasks.

 * The template presents a search box and *Search* button within a HTML `<form>` for users to enter and submit their queries.
-* Id a `results_list` object is passed to the template's context when rendering, the template then iterates through the `results_list` object, rendering the results contained within.
+* If a `results_list` object is passed to the template's context when rendering, the template then iterates through the `results_list` object, rendering the results contained within.
 The template expects that each result consists of a `title`, `link` and `summary` -- consistent with what is returned from the `run_query()` function defined earlier in this chapter.

 To style the page that is rendered, we have made use of Bootstrap [panels](http://getbootstrap.com/components/#panels), [list groups](http://getbootstrap.com/components/#list-group), and [inline forms](http://getbootstrap.com/css/#forms-inline).